melissadiep94/covid19-project/README.md

 ### I. CDC Data (June '21 data):
 1. First, we sourced the CDC API which includes the # of cases in NJ by county by month.
 2. To make the data size smaller, we filtered for June '21 as our sample for analysis.
 Per the API documentation provided, the new url became: https://data.cdc.gov/resource/n8mc-b4w4.json?res_state=NJ&case_month=2021-06&$limit=20000.
 We also dropped fields that were unrelated to the research questions.
-3. We created a bar graph to show the # of June '21 cases by county and ordered from most cases to least cases.
+3. We created a bar graph to show the # of June '21 hospitalizations and cases by county and ordered from most cases to least cases.

 ![alt text](https://github.com/melissadiep94/covid19-project/blob/main/Images/CDC_num_cases_NJ_June%202021.PNG?raw=true)

-4. We created a bar graph to show the # of June '21 hospitalizations by county and ordered from most cases to least hospitalizations.

 ### II.
 Population Data:
 1. The Census API includes the total population size by county as of 2019, which was the most up to date free data available.